vertica/vertica-kubernetes/DEVELOPER.md

 ## Linters

-We run three different linters:
+A linter analyzes your code to asses the code quality and identify errors.
+Vertica on Kubernetes runs three different linters:

-- [Helm lint](https://helm.sh/docs/helm/helm_lint/): Uses the chart verification test that is built into Helm.
+- [Helm lint](https://helm.sh/docs/helm/helm_lint/): Runs the chart verification test that is built into Helm.
-- [golint](https://pkg.go.dev/golang.org/x/lint/golint): Uses a few linters that you can run with golang.
+- [golint](https://pkg.go.dev/golang.org/x/lint/golint): Runs a few linters that you can run with Go.
-- [Dockerfile lint](https://github.com/hadolint/hadolint): Uses hadolint to check the various Dockerfiles that we have in our repo.
+- [hadolint](https://github.com/hadolint/hadolint): Checks the various Dockerfiles that we have in our repo.

 Run all linters with the `lint` target: